ptbjack/Library/Mi/Main/Unconscious Knowledge.md

 	- It involves not knowing that we know… that we don’t know.
 - Lacan: unconscious knowledge is a knowledge that does not know itself.

+[[Christian sexuality]]: adam and eve were transmitted the gap of the Urverdrangung (primal repression) as constitutive of knowledge.

 ---